Professor, Ocean Engineering and Marine Sciences

 Building the Florida Tech Sustainability Program within the larger Space Coast region has been a primary focus since 2010.
 The program exceeded 100 Sustainability Major and Minor graduates in 2017.
-Diverse students have administered the Virtual Climate Adaptation Library, with over 2700 pdfs available on coastal climate adaptation from 90 global regions.
+Diverse students have administered the Coastal Climate Adaptation Library, with over 2700 pdfs available on coastal climate adaptation from 90 global regions.

 Ph.D.
 Rosenstiel School of Marine & Atmospheric Sciences, University of Miami

 M.S.
 Universidad de Puerto Rico, Dept. de Ciencias Marinas

 B.S.
 Florida Institute of Technology, Dept. of Biological Sciences

 - F.I.T.: Professor, Sustainability Program Chair, 2010-present; Online Sciences Program Chair, 2011-14; Research Professor and Doherty Fellow, 2007-11

 - Environmental Defense Fund: Senior Scientist, Caribbean Program Manager, Miami, 2000-2007